 If you’ve made it this far, you’ve probably gotten a clearer understanding of price action trading.

 You should be starting to realize by now that a price action based approach to Forex trading is a very powerful and lucrative skill to invest the time in learning.

 Any trading system that has a price action based methodology as its foundation is probably going to be around for the long term too.

 I hope the guide here has been a nice ‘kick starter’ into your journey.

-The price action I explained here is only the tip of the iceberg.
-If you want to take your price action knowledge to the next level, check out our price action course – in my private war room for traders (which also contains all my custom MT4 tools).
+However, if you’re really serious about learning price action trading, and want to dedicate yourself to learning everything, check out our Forex course – in my private war room for traders (which also contains all my custom MT4/5 tools).

 Don’t forget to leave your comment below, your feedback on these tutorials is important to me and gives me the positive motivation to make more tutorials like this.